 Behavioral Job Interview Questions & Answers

 Behavioral job interview questions are often used by interviewers during job interviews.
-These type of strategic interview questions require you to provide the interviewer with an example situation that you experienced in professional work environments.
+These types of strategic interview questions require you to provide the interviewer with an example situation that you experienced in professional work environments.
 Behavioral job interview questions focus on work situations that you experienced in the past and how you responded to them.
-The way you respond to these questions tell the interviewer more about your work methods and ethics.
+The way you respond to these questions tells the interviewer more about your work methods and ethics.

 The rationale behind these questions is that by analyzing your past behavior is the best indicator to predict your future job performance.
 For interviewers, it’s the most pragmatic way to uncover past work experiences.
 The answers you give the interviewer should convince him or her that you are the right candidate for the job.

 Interview questions about your past behavior might sound challenging, but it’s actually a great opportunity for you to show that you’re a fit for the position.
 With the right preparation, you can use your answers to your advantage by demonstrating your suitability for the job.